Stage one: Deadline for applications and references

-Places are offered to candidates who demonstrate scholarship, can comfortably meet the high academic standards of the school and are likely to make a notable contribution to school life.
+Places are offered to candidates who, in all stages of the Admissions process, demonstrate scholarship, can comfortably meet the high academic standards of the school and are likely to make a notable contribution to school life.
 Candidates are notified on 1 December.

 Offers are conditional on GCSE (or IGCSE) grades.
 Candidates are expected to achieve at least eight passes including English and Mathematics, all at grade 7/A or above and at least six should be grade 8/A* or 9, with no more than one grade 6/B.